United States

 Body

 The modern Balinese has a long, tubular body, a long wedge-shaped head, and a fine-boned, angular build.
 The legs are long, with small oval paws.
 The ears are very large and wide-set, continuing the lines of the wedge head.
 The neck is long and slender.
-Every proportion is designed for elegance and length.
+Every proportion is built for elegance and length.

 3. Personality: All the Siamese, All the Time